article background

 AGL may be Australia’s largest carbon emitter, but the energy giant is trying to change its ways.
 AGL has an initiative that includes a product that’s certified as Climate Active Carbon Neutral.
 This is an opt-in program whereby customers pay $1 per week to have their home’s carbon emissions offset through emissions reduction projects.
 Currently, the energy retailer is supporting a native forest regeneration program in NSW and a Kenyan initiative that provides communities with energy efficient stoves.
 For an additional 50c a week, customers can also have their gas usage offset.

-Simply Energy is offering to offset the emissions of its customers’ energy usage, with the company matching their emissions with the purchase of certificates from energy generation projects that absorb or abate the production of CO2.
+Engie, formerly known as Simply Energy, offers carbon neutral options on all plans.
+Engie will offset the emissions of its customers’ energy usage, with the company matching their emissions with the purchase of certificates from energy generation projects that absorb or abate the production of CO2.
 Certificates are claimed to be sourced from activities that meet the Climate Active Carbon Neutral Standard’s offset eligibility criteria.
 Customers are not required to opt-in to receive this.

 Nectr 100% Clean